Have you ever wanted to undertake a townhouse development project but lacked confidence in understanding the town planning process?

 Getting the due diligence step right will be critical to ensuring a successful and seamless town planning experience.

 For the purpose of this article, let’s assume you’ve nailed your site selection and you’re confident you’ll be able to achieve what you are setting out to.
+It has the parking requirements sorted and everything else you need in order.

 It’s time to start the town planning process.